CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 above, ``meltb`` is called ``meltb`` in the monthly file (for backward compatibility with the default configuration) and ``meltb_h`` in the 6-hourly file.

-Using the same frequency twice in ``histfreq`` will have unexpected consequences and currently will cause the code to abort.
-It is not possible at the moment to output averages once a month and also once every 3 months, for example.

 If ``write_ic`` is set to true in **ice\_in**, a snapshot of the same set of history fields at the start of the run will be written to the history